amansinghvirk/prompt-engineering-using-chatGPT/README.md

       - only keep the translated text in results

-      Text: "Prime Minister Narendra Modi has been honored with the highest honor of Fiji.
+      Text: "Prime Minister Narendra Modi has been honored with the highest honor in Fiji.
-      PM Modi has been honored with the highest honor of Fiji, the ''Companion of the Order of Fiji'', by Fiji''s Prime Minister Sitiavani Rabuka.
+      PM Modi has been honored with the highest honor in Fiji, the ''Companion of the Order of Fiji'', by the Prime Minister of Fiji, Sitavanini Rabuka.
 However, so far only a few non-Fijian people have received this honor.
-Along with this, the Prime Minister of Palau also honored PM Narendra Modi.
+Along with this, the President of Palau also honored PM Narendra Modi.
 The Republic of Palau has now been honored with the Order of the Rising Sun.
-Both of these awards were given to PM Modi only during his visit to Papua New Guinea.
+Both these awards were given to PM Modi only during his visit to Papua New Guinea.

       Papua New Guinea has honored Prime Minister Narendra Modi with the ''Companion of the Order of Logohu'' for supporting the unity of peaceful Pacific countries and leading global South.
 Few people from other countries have received this award.
-      Along with this, Prime Minister Narendra Modi has organized a vegetarian banquet for the leaders of the Forum for India-Pacific Islands Cooperation (FIPIC) during the afternoon session."'
+      Along with this, during the lunch organized for the leaders of the Forum for India-Pacific Island Cooperation (FIPIC) by Prime Minister Narendra Modi, a vegetarian feast will be served."'